stat545ubc-2022/assignment-b3-halabis/README.md

 For **assignment B4**, I have included numerous additional features (in addition to the previous ones from **assignment B3**) while also improving on a few of the previous features and overall aesthetics of the application.
 The script for **assignment B4** (*BCL Shiny App (B4).R*) can be found under folder **B4** as mentioned.
 You can find the link to the app in the next subsection.
 Please read the features subsection to learn about the features added in **assignment B4**.

-**PLEASE NOTE: I WILL NOT BE REPEATING THE FEATURES FROM ASSIGNMENT B3, AS I HAVE ALREADY LISTED THEM IN THE ASSIGNMENT B3 SECTION.**
+**PLEASE NOTE: I WILL NOT BE RE-typing THE FEATURES FROM ASSIGNMENT B3, AS I HAVE ALREADY LISTED THEM IN THE ASSIGNMENT B3 SECTION.**

 ### Assignment B4 App Link